 Ticks are known as the summertime villains.
 As a dangerous species of stinging and biting insects, they carry harmful diseases, including Lyme disease.
 Although tick bites are not usually painful, they can leave tiny red marks on arms, legs, or less visible areas.
 Most of the time, a person won’t notice they’ve been bitten.

 Ticks most often live near forests or heavily-wooded areas that people tend to hike in camp.
 These locations have lots of plants and tall grass on which the ticks can wait for a host.
 Some species require moisture to live while others simply need animals to feed on.
 When walking through these wooded areas, make sure to wear long sleeves and pants.

 To protect your family and home from ticks, make sure to call Aptive Environmental pest control.

-Turn your home and yard into a pest-free space with the help of Aptive Environmental.
-We have locations throughout the United States and are dedicated to keeping your home pest-free.
+Turn your home and yard into a space you can enjoy with the help of Aptive Environmental.
+We have locations throughout the United States and are dedicated to protecting your home from pests.

 Aptive’s professional pest control treatments attack infestations and get rid of insects by targeting the source of the problem.
 This significantly reduces the chances of reinfestation.
-Plus, our satisfaction guarantee ensures that we will come back if the pests return.
+Plus, our service ensures that we will come back if the pests return.

 Find a provider today.
 Contact Aptive Environmental today to receive a quote for pest control services.